 If there is one US national park that is just right for December, it’s Death Valley National Park in Southern California.
 Nature lovers and outdoor enthusiasts will love exploring the dramatic desert landscapes at this park when daytime temperatures are ideal: mid 60s to low 70s.

 Hiking is one of the best things to do in Death Valley National Park.
-On foot, you can get up close to the colors and textures of the rocks and badlands, and appreciate the enormous majesty of the landscape.
-Try the moderate 4-mile Mosaic Canyon hike, or hike the badlands near Zabriskie Point via the Golden Canyon trail.
+On foot, you can get up close to the colors and textures of the rocks and badlands, and appreciate the enormous majesty of the landscape. one of our favorite Death Valley hikes is the moderate 4-mile Mosaic Canyon hike, or hike the badlands near Zabriskie Point via the Golden Canyon trail.

 Play in the sand at Mesquite Flat Sand Dunes.
 Drive up to Dante’s View for magnificent panoramas over the valley.
 Walk out onto the salt flats at Badwater Basin, where you will find the lowest point in North America.
 Drive up north to explore the less visited but gorgeous Ubehebe Crater.